Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

 2006](https://www.aanda.org/articles/aa/abs/2006/14/aa4262-05/aa4262-05.html)).
 Because `HPC` is fundamentally tied to a specific observer viewpoint, it is not a natural fit for the multi-viewpoint aspect of JHV.

+The `CAR` case covered by this note is a surface-map case: it describes solar longitude/latitude on the sphere rather than observer-centered image geometry.
+It is therefore a natural fit for `Latitudinal` and for wrapping the visible sphere in `Orthographic`, but not for `HPC`, `Polar`, or `LogPolar`.

 Heliospheric imager datasets often use `AZP` or `ZPN` projections.
 For these datasets, the validation in this note supports the correctness of the `HPC`